MadBomber/sqa/README.md

 By default `SQA` looks for a configuration file named `.sqa.yml` in the current directory.
 If it does not find one there it looks in the home directory.
 You can use the `--config` CLI option to specify a path to your custom config file name.

+You can have multiple configurations and multiple data directories.

+You can also have one data directory and multiple portfolio and trades files within that single directory.

 ### AlphaVantage